Computational and Single-Cell Epigenomics

 We offer a variety of projects ranging from computational tool development, over data analysis, until projects involving wet-lab work.
 At the moment, we offer the following projects:

-• Data analysis of scTAM-seq data from mouse hematopoises
+- Data analysis of scTAM-seq data and single-cell RNA-seq data

 Being embedded in the Division of Cancer Epigenomics, we offer a welcoming work atmosphere with a mix of computational and experimental students.